abbbi/virtnbdbackup/README.md

 `Note:`
 > The backup data for raw disks will only be crash consistent, be aware
 > that this might result in inconsistent filesystems after restoring!

+# Backup Format

+Currently, there are two output formats implemented:

+ * `stream`: the resulting backup image is saved in a streamlined format, where the backup file consists of metadata about offsets and lengths of zeroed or allocated contents of the virtual machines disk.
+This is the default.
+The resulting backup image is thin provisioned.
+ * `raw`: The resulting backup image will be a full provisioned raw image, this should mostly be used for debugging any problems with the extent handler, it won't work with incremental backups.

 # Backup Examples